WhatTheDickens/engl340/index.md

 ***Class work:*** *In your folder for 4-10, share your journal file for the day with notes on the progress of your group project.*

 ### Friday, April 18

-- Group project work in class

-***Class work:*** *In your folder for 4-12, share your journal file for the day with notes on the progress of your group project.*

 ### Monday, April 21